HBO Max: France

-Netherlands
+Netherlands and Belgium

 On February 9, 2012, HBO Netherlands started as a joint venture between HBO and Dutch cable operator Ziggo.
 HBO Netherlands aired as a three-channel multiplex service in addition to offering a localized version of HBO Go to subscribers.
 HBO Netherlands was not limited to subscribers of Ziggo, instead, many Dutch cable operators offered HBO Netherlands.
 However, on September 28, 2016, HBO Netherlands announced that it would cease operations on December 31, 2016.
 That same day, it was announced that Ziggo had bought exclusive rights to HBO programming.
 On November 1, 2016, it was announced that Ziggo will offer HBO programming exclusively as part of their new Movies & Series service starting from January 2017.
 In September 2021, it was reported that Ziggo's rights to HBO programming is set to expire at the end of the year.
 Ziggo confirmed that its HBO programming rights are set to expire on January 1, 2022, as a result of WarnerMedia launching HBO Max in The Netherlands in 2022.
 However, some recently aired seasons will remain on the Movies & Series service.

 On February 1, 2022, the launch date was officially announced for March 8, 2022.

+In Belgium, HBO and Max programing was broadcast through the pay TV operators BeTV and Streamz (Telenet).

+The Max rebranding in the Netherlands took place on June 11, 2024, alongside a soft launch in Belgium, before its full launch on July 1, but the "HBO Max" name retained due to trademark conflicts with Omroep MAX, a member of the Dutch public broadcasting system, as well as VRT MAX, a streaming platform by the VRT.

+Turkey, Greece, and Post-Soviet states

+Plans to introduce HBO Max in Turkey, Greece and the Baltic states, where HBO Go was absent, were announced in October 2021, but these plans were later halted following the creation of Warner Bros.
+Discovery, with Vodafone TV in Greece, various TV operators in Turkey, including Digiturk, and Go3 and Telia in the Baltic states instead getting the rights for various HBO and Max programming.

+On December 6, 2023, Warner Bros.
+Discovery (WBD) fully acquired the Turkish streaming service BluTV, and on March 4, 2025, it was announced that BluTV would be relaunched as Max on April 15, 2025, as part of WBD's global streaming consolidation strategy.

+In Greece, the offer present in Vodafone TV was relaunched as Max on February 20, 2025.
+Now all Max content is available across all TV packages in Vodafone Greece.

+On June 10, 2025, it was announced that HBO Max would finally launch in the Baltic states, as well as in other Post-Soviet states, including Armenia, Georgia, Kazakhstan, Kyrgyzstan and Tajikistan, on July 22, 2025.
+Launches for Albania, Cyprus, and Malta were also announced for that same time frame.